Scout24/snakepit/README.md

 Use pybuilder: http://pybuilder.github.io/

+## Getting in touch

+Please use the conda mailinglist at: https://groups.google.com/a/continuum.io/forum/#!forum/conda

 ## Status

 This tool is in an early alpha stage and the output is guaranteed to change.